theamitmehra/ytvideo_download_bot/README.md

 # ytvideo_download_bot
-This is a simple YouTube download bot with which you can download youtube videos with ease.
+This is a simple YouTube video downloader with which you can download youtube videos with ease.